pwcazenave/tappy/README.md

 I (Pierre Cazenave) have made minor changes to the code to allow TAPPY to be used as a module in scripts.

+TAPPY requires the lunar package which is available with pip:

+    pip install lunar

 Examples
 --------